 Put the toothbrush back on its charger and push down on the handle to compress the spring inside the base.
 Turn the handle clockwise to engage the latches in the base.

 Plug the charger into a power socket and check that the green light starts to flash.
-If it doesn’t then check your soldering for dry joints and short circuits.
+If it doesn’t flash then check your soldering for dry joints and short circuits.
+The brush might need 10 seconds on charge to reset the internal electronics so that it recognises the new battery and will then allow you to pick up the toothbrush and switch it on.

 Re-fit the ring around the shaft, making sure that it is firmly pressed into place.
 An 11mm ring-spanner might be helpful for this.